MalronWall/cloudflare-worker-error-page/README.md

 - On Account Resources select your cloudflare account
 - On Zone Resources select Include and All zones
 - Click on **Continue to summary** and **Create token**
+- SLEEP_SECONDS is how often the container will check the server's IP address.

 ### 5. Add Auth on your maintenance page